jacklul/asuswrt-scripts/README.md

 If you're running Asuswrt-Merlin you might be interested in using [my addon](Merlin/) instead.

-Bonus: [Using USB Ethernet Gadget to connect to LAN](usb-network/) - great way to run Pi-hole on the Pi Zero using just a single USB cable!
+Bonus: [Connecting Raspberry Pi to LAN through USB Ethernet Gadget](usb-network/) - great way to run Pi-hole on the Pi Zero using just a single USB cable!

 ## Installation